CollabdaysOslo/Oslo2024/README.md

 # Oslo2024
-#this is we we can add the content from the speaker sessions
+#this is where we can add the content from the speaker sessions